Compliance 12 min read · Apr 28, 2026

 The only exception is genuinely dormant companies — those with no significant accounting transactions in the period.
 If your company is dormant, you can notify HMRC and they will not require a CT600 until you become active again.
 We covered dormant-company compliance in detail in our dormant company checklist.

-You must register your company for Corporation Tax within three months of starting business activity.
+You must tell HMRC your company is active within three months of starting business activity.
 That phrase — "business activity" — is doing the heavy lifting, and HMRC interprets it broadly.
-Any of the following counts:
+HMRC's own guidance lists activities such as buying, selling, advertising, renting a property, and employing someone as signs that a company has become active.
+In practice, HMRC may treat any of the following as an indicator that your company is now within the charge to Corporation Tax:

-• Invoicing a client or receiving payment for goods or services
+• Issuing invoices or receiving payment for goods or services

-• Signing a business contract — a lease, a supplier agreement, a client engagement letter
+• Entering a business contract — a lease, a supplier agreement, a client engagement letter

 • Buying or selling business assets, including stock, equipment, or intellectual property

-• Advertising or promoting your products or services
+• Advertising or marketing your products or services

-• Employing staff or engaging contractors through the company
+• Hiring employees or engaging contractors through the company

 • Renting property for business use